craftcms/docs/docs/5.x/reference/element-types/addresses.md

 Addresses are validated like any other type of element, but some of the rules are dependent upon its localized format.

-You can set requirements for custom fields in the Address Fields [field layout](#native-custom-fields), but additional validation of any address properties requires a [custom plugin or module](../../extend/README.md).
+You can set requirements for custom fields in the Address Fields [field layout](#native-custom-fields), or directly manipulate validation rules using a [custom plugin or module](../../extend/README.md).

 ::: tip
 Take a look at the [Using Events in a Custom Module](kb:custom-module-events) article for a dedicated primer on module setup and events.